DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 ### What is Calibration?
 Explanation around Calibration can be found on [Calibration's Tutorial](https://cybercodeonline.com/markdown?path=tutorial%2Fcalibration.md)

+### What is Pachinko?
+**Pachinko** or **Pachinko's Plus Pro Max** is an AFK task that simulates the real-life game of Pachinko, where players put their in-game currency on a line for a chance to get a high-tier item (in this case, there's a chance of getting an **Epic Gear** from Pachinko) or merely a low-tier item (ranged from **Pain Away**, **Energy Cells**, and other materials).
+In order to "play" Pachinko, player must have at least 5,000 (for normal Pachinko) & 1,000,000 (for Pachinko's Plus Pro Max) Bitcoin in hand before starting the task.

 ### Does the game support trading among players?
 Yes, partially.
 You can send items to other players, but there isn't a system that forces the other person to give something in exchange.
 Most trades are conducted with trust.
 You can't gift BTC and key fragments to other players.
 Only Healing Items, Ammo, Materials, Hash Processors, AI Cores and other types of items.